enscskn/todo-React/README.md

-# basic eCommerce app with react
+# basic todo app with react